Edward Spears: Intrigues in Paris

-General Henry Wilson reported Spears as 'one to make mischief'.
-At the first meeting of the Supreme War Council in December 1917, Spears took the role as a master of ceremonies, interpreting and acting as a go-between.
-In January 1918, he was promoted to the rank of lieutenant-colonel and was told he would be made a brigadier-general – the rank that he retained after the war.
-However, one month later he feared for his career when his enemy, Henry Wilson, replaced General Sir William Robertson as Chief of the Imperial General Staff.
+General Henry Wilson described Spears as someone who "made mischief."
+At the first meeting of the Supreme War Council in December 1917, Spears played a key role as interpreter and intermediary.
+In January 1918, he was promoted to lieutenant-colonel and informed that he would soon be made a brigadier-general, a rank he retained after the war.
+However, in February, he faced uncertainty when Wilson, his adversary, replaced General Sir William Robertson as Chief of the Imperial General Staff.